maciej-bartynski/trello-clone_excercise/README.md

+Below (much more below) you can read readme.md file wrote by react library creators.
+In order to read short documentation of App itself, please navigate to HowToUse.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>